Universal541/brianreymore/src/content/essays/caesar's_ledger.md

 Then identity.

 A powerful nation begins by defending itself.
 Then it defends allies.
 Then interests.
 Then markets.
-Then "stability."
+Then “stability.”
 Then credibility.
 Then abstract principles applied selectively according to strategic convenience.

 Eventually, empire stops saying: